 First, a little nutrition backgrounder.
 Soy is a great source of plant-based protein and is quite versatile in the kitchen.
-One cup of edamame (soy beans) contains 18 grams of protein, 8 grams of fiber and is an excellent source of iron, vitamin K, thiamin, and folate.
+One cup of edamame (soybeans) contains 18 grams of protein, 8 grams of fiber and is an excellent source of iron, vitamin K, thiamin, and folate.
 It’s also a good source of potassium, riboflavin, zinc, and vitamin A.

 In fact, two large studies found that soy food intake is associated with improved prognosis of breast cancer patients, including reductions in risk of death and disease recurrence.
 The position of the American Cancer Society is that breast cancer patients can safely consume up to three servings of soy foods daily.

 “It requires twelve servings of soy (and probably much more for most men) to have any sort of noticeable feminizing effects [such as reduced testosterone levels and enlarged mammary glands].

 “Many parents have questions regarding weaning their infant and the pressure to provide cow’s milk in place of formula or breast milk.
 Fortified soy milk is a nutritionally appropriate food for weaned infants.
-It is a great source of calories, protein and other nutrients, such as calcium and vitamin B12.” – Anya Todd, MS, RD, LD
+It is a great source of calories, protein and other nutrients, such as calcium and vitamin B12.”

 “Almost all soy foods are from non-GMO soy, and they come from a different type of soy plant than the huge crops of GMO soy cultivated in the U.S. (primarily for animal feed).
 In fact, soy is a legume, so it has the ability to fix nitrogen in the soil, meaning that fewer fertilizers must be used during its cultivation.

-Many organic farmers use sustainable methods for growing organic edamame and organic soy foods, such as soy milk and tofu.
-And on top of that, a plant-based diet is far more sustainable than a meat-based diet, so if you replace meat with soy foods, you can make a serious dent on your carbon footprint.” – Sharon Palmer, RDN
+For more vegan health and wellness wisdom, check out Taylor’s other World of Vegan articles.
 Want to learn about ditching dieting for good, honoring your body’s hunger and making peace with food?
-Grab Taylor’s FREE Beginner’s Guide to Eating Intuitively!
+Check Taylor’s website!

 Disclaimer: The information presented here is not to be construed as medical advice or used to diagnose, treat, cure or prevent any condition or disease.
 Photo and videos by Michelle Cehn.